ejh243/BrainFANS/sequencing/ATACSeq/README.md

     - `MAIN_DIR`: full path to the project's folder.
     - `REFERENCES_DIR`: full path to directory with all references used throughout the pipeline.
     - Specify the modules versions to be loaded and the full paths to the softwares used in the pipeline (e.g. picard).
+  - An alphabetically ordered array of cell types to which samples belong to: `CELLTYPES`.
 - config.r: This is the configuration file for running R scripts.
   - The `dir` variable should be changed to be the full path to the project's directory.
 This should match `MAIN_DIR` variable in the config.txt file.
   - Other parameters or threshold should be changed as required.
+  - An alphabetically ordered list of cell types to which samples belong to needs to be specified as *cellTypes*.
+- Additional source files of R packages that are installed manually will also be located in this folder.

 ## Requisites: